iannesbitt/readgssi/README.md

 #### known bugs:
 - translation to anything but csv is broken (hope to have time to at least fix HDF5 output soon)
-  - csv translation does not work for dual-channel radar devices (exports to file but channels are merged end-to-end)
-- color bar shows up too large on some plots (no known fix yet)
+- color bar shows up too large on some plots (matplotlib bug)
-- histogram only shows pre-gain data distribution

 ## future
 - GPS transcription (read from associated DZG file or CSV with fields like `mark name, lon, lat, elev, time`)
 - interactive geologic/dilectric layer picking, layer velocity calculation (using minimum of clustered hyperbola tail angle measurements, or manual input), velocity-based depth adjustments, velocity gradient/angle of incidence-based array migration
 - supplementing a flag indicating geophysical format (HDF5, SEGY, etc.) will write to that format
-- break parts of script out into independent functions and supporting python files